filiparag/wikiman/README.md

 Wikiman is designed to be extensible: each source has it's module in `sources/` directory.
 These modules are loaded as needed during runtime.

 Source modules are POSIX compliant shell scripts.
-Wikiman calls their `search` function whichs reads `$query` and configuration variables, and prints results to _STDOUT_. variable with rows formatted as `NAME\tLANG\tSOURCE\tPATH`.
+Wikiman calls their `search` function which reads `$query` and configuration variables, and prints results to _STDOUT_. variable with rows formatted as `NAME\tLANG\tSOURCE\tPATH`.

 - `NAME` title of the page
 - `LANG` two letter language code (can include locale)
 - `SOURCE` source name
 - `PATH` path to HTML file

 When listing available sources, Wikiman will call module's `info` funcion which prints name, state, number of pages and path of the source.

 ## Contributions

 If you create a source module useful to the general public, please share it using a [pull request](https://github.com/filiparag/wikiman/pulls).
 Your pull request should contain:

 - module script file `sources/your-source.sh`
 - Makefile recipe `source-your-source`